 Best Way to Treat Canalicular Stenosis

 Canalicular Stenosis is an irreversible medical condition that affects a person’s eyes.
 Many cancer patients develop this condition during or after chemotherapy treatment with Taxotere.
-Studies have shown adverse side effects while using Taxotere to treat various forms of cancer, such as breast cancer, neck cancer, prostate cancer, and stomach cancer.
+Studies have shown adverse side effects (ex: hair loss and problems with nails) while using Taxotere to treat various forms of cancer, such as breast cancer, neck cancer, prostate cancer, and stomach cancer.

 Unfortunately, there is no known cure for Canalicular Stenosis.
 However, there are treatment options.
 Whether you can undergo a medical procedure to manage your symptoms will depend on various factors.
 You should discuss a treatment plan with your ophthalmologist.